LED Street Light Conversion Project

 High Pressure Sodium (HPS)

-HPS is currently the most common light source.
+HPS used to be the most common light source.
 It has a correlated colour temperature of 2700 degrees kelvin and a colour rendition index of 30.
 The light appears orange/yellow in colour.
 HPS lamps have a very long life of approximately 30,000 hours or 7.5 years.

 Metal Halide (MH)